 Caramel Topping

 - Once the first 40 mins of baking is done, remove cake from oven and place springform pan onto sided cookie sheet (to help prevent any spillage from caramel sauce).
-Pour caramel topping evenly over the top of cake and return cake to oven.
-Bake for an addittional 20 minutes.

 - Let cool enough to eat.
 Serve either warm or cool.